ViniciusTeixeiraMelo/small-projects/README.md

 # small-projects

-Small projects intended to strengthen the basics of programming
+Small projects intended to strengthen the basics of programmingt